 How Much Will an Investor Pay for My House?

 When asking yourself if you should sell to an investor, you need to know how much they’ll pay and why.
-Keep in mind that investors tend to recognize when a property offers a good value to them–and when it doesn’t.
+Remember that investors tend to recognize when a property offers a good value to them–and when it doesn’t.
 People invest in things because they believe they can make more when they sell them than they paid for them.

 How do Investors Calculate an Offer?